josephclander/bank-app-tech-test/README.md

 [**A note on tests**] `GitHub actions` were setup to run a `Node.js` build and run the tests.
 These were successful until a date formatter was introduced.
 As I am local to the UK and the GitHub servers are located in the US, the date and month are reversed, thus breaking the tests.
 Despite setting the timezone to GMT in `/gitworkflows` and the local region to the UK in `.toLocalDateString("en-GB")`, GitHub runners do not have UK local outputs built in.

 I have not removed this badge as it shows use of CI/CD and I would like to find a solution to this [GitHub issue](https://github.com/actions/runner-images/issues/762).

+**SOLUTION** - I have updated the tests on `Display.test.js` to adapt the date string to the region they are run in.

 To run the tests locally, make sure you are in the root directory of the app and run: